Respo

 This Interest Rate Policy is to be read in conjunction with the Company’s policy on penal charges.

 Claims for refund or waiver of charges/ penal charges/ additional interest would be at the sole discretion of the Company.
-The Internal Working Group will have the authority to decide on waiver of charges/ penal charges, etc.

 DISCLOSURE